HotuRam/web-scraping/README.md

         cd module2

  ### open file name image_to_text.py give appropriate path of google ad(image file which is...in our case 13.png)
-  ####          you are good to go and we successfully extract the text from google ad.
+  ####          you are good to go and we successfully extract the text from above google ad.

   <img align="left" alt="image" src="https://github.com/HotuRam/webpage_scraping/blob/main/images2/text_image%20_13.png?raw=true" width="800" height="450" />

 <br />
 <br />
 <br />